McLarenCollege/foundations_public/print-christmas-tree-part-1-modify-code.md

  *
 *
 ```
-( 2 spaces followed by a start, 1 space and a star , 1 star)
+( 2 spaces followed by a star, 1 space and a star , 1 star)